locallyoptimistic/LocallyOptimistic/content/community.md

 ## Joining the Community

-We are thrilled you have decided to join us.
-We have a growing [slack community](locallyoptimistic.slack.com) where current and aspiring analytics leaders discuss and share lessons and challenges from their experience working with data.
+We are thrilled you have decided to join our community.
+We have a growing [slack community](https://locallyoptimistic.slack.com) where current and aspiring analytics leaders discuss and share lessons and challenges from their experience working with data.

 If you have not already, please [reach out](mailto:contact@locallyoptimistic.com) to ask for an invite to our slack group.